hashicorp/terraform-provider-aws/website/docs/r/dlm_lifecycle_policy.markdown

 #### Policy Details arguments

+* `action` - (Optional) The actions to be performed when the event-based policy is triggered.
+You can specify only one action per policy.
+This parameter is required for event-based policies only.
+If you are creating a snapshot or AMI policy, omit this parameter.
+See the [`action` configuration](#action-arguments) block.
+* `event_source` - (Optional) The event that triggers the event-based policy.
+This parameter is required for event-based policies only.
+If you are creating a snapshot or AMI policy, omit this parameter.
+See the [`event_source` configuration](#event-source-arguments) block.
-* `resource_types` - (Required) A list of resource types that should be targeted by the lifecycle policy.
+* `resource_types` - (Optional) A list of resource types that should be targeted by the lifecycle policy.
 Valid values are `VOLUME` and `INSTANCE`.
-* `resource_locations` - (Required) The location of the resources to backup.
+* `resource_locations` - (Optional) The location of the resources to backup.
 If the source resources are located in an AWS Region, specify `CLOUD`.
 If the source resources are located on an Outpost in your account, specify `OUTPOST`.
 If you specify `OUTPOST`, Amazon Data Lifecycle Manager backs up all resources of the specified type with matching target tags across all of the Outposts in your account.
 Valid values are `CLOUD` and `OUTPOST`.
 * `policy_type` - (Optional) The valid target resource types and actions a policy can manage.
 Specify `EBS_SNAPSHOT_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of Amazon EBS snapshots.
 Specify `IMAGE_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of EBS-backed AMIs.
 Specify `EVENT_BASED_POLICY` to create an event-based policy that performs specific actions when a defined event occurs in your AWS account.
 Default value is `EBS_SNAPSHOT_MANAGEMENT`.
 * `parameters` - (Optional) A set of optional parameters for snapshot and AMI lifecycle policies.
 See the [`parameters` configuration](#parameters-arguments) block.
-* `schedule` - (Required) See the [`schedule` configuration](#schedule-arguments) block.
+* `schedule` - (Optional) See the [`schedule` configuration](#schedule-arguments) block.
-* `target_tags` (Required) A map of tag keys and their values.
+* `target_tags` (Optional) A map of tag keys and their values.
 Any resources that match the `resource_types` and are tagged with _any_ of these tags will be targeted.

 ~> Note: You cannot have overlapping lifecycle policies that share the same `target_tags`.
 Terraform is unable to detect this at plan time but it will fail during apply.

+#### Action arguments

+* `cross_region_copy` - (Optional) The rule for copying shared snapshots across Regions.
+See the [`cross_region_copy` configuration](#acion-cross-region-copy-arguments) block.
+* `name` - (Optional) A descriptive name for the action.

+##### Action Cross Region Copy Rule arguments

+* `encryption_configuration` - (Required) The encryption settings for the copied snapshot.
+See the [`encryption_configuration`](#encryption-configuration-arguments) block.
+Max of 1 per action.
+* `retain_rule` - (Required) Specifies the retention rule for cross-Region snapshot copies.
+See the [`retain_rule`](#cross-region-copy-rule-retain-rule-arguments) block.
+Max of 1 per action.
+* `target` - (Required) The target Region or the Amazon Resource Name (ARN) of the target Outpost for the snapshot copies.

+###### Encryption Configuration arguments

+* `cmk_arn` - (Optional) The Amazon Resource Name (ARN) of the AWS KMS key to use for EBS encryption.
+If this parameter is not specified, the default KMS key for the account is used.
+* `encrypted` - (Required) To encrypt a copy of an unencrypted snapshot when encryption by default is not enabled, enable encryption using this parameter.
+Copies of encrypted snapshots are encrypted, even if this parameter is false or when encryption by default is not enabled.

+#### Event Source arguments

+* `parameters` - (Required) Information about the event.
+See the [`parameters` configuration](#event-source-parameters-arguments) block.
+* `type` - (Required) The source of the event.
+Currently only managed CloudWatch Events rules are supported.
+Valid values are `MANAGED_CWE`.

+##### Event Source Parameters arguments

+* `description_regex` - (Required) The snapshot description that can trigger the policy.
+The description pattern is specified using a regular expression.
+The policy runs only if a snapshot with a description that matches the specified pattern is shared with your account.
+* `event_type` - (Required) The type of event.
+Currently, only `shareSnapshot` events are supported.
+* `snapshot_owner` - (Required) The IDs of the AWS accounts that can trigger policy by sharing snapshots with your account.
+The policy only runs if one of the specified AWS accounts shares a snapshot with your account.

 #### Parameters arguments